jbampton/eclipse-cheatsheets-to-dita-to-pdf/README.md

 Note: Now supporting multiple output formats - PDF, HTMLHelp, TocJS, XHTML.

-This is mainly a Java based project in that all the code libraries use Java (Apache FOP, Saxon, DITA Open Toolkit (DITA-OT), Apache ANT, Eclipse).
+This is mainly a Java based project in that all the code libraries use Java (Apache FOP, Saxon, DITA Open Toolkit (DITA-OT), Apache ANT, Eclipse) and it's also heavily XML based.
 Development was originally done in oXygen XML Editor then ported to Eclipse.

 The roadmap for this project is make the "info.debrief" custom DITA-OT plugin compatible with the latest versions of the libraries (DITA-OT 2.1, Apache FOP 2.0) and with the full Apache ANT build code and in depth instructions on how to get up and running inside Eclipse and more....